MeTOO98/Office-Management-System/README.md

   - Office – Manages employee operations like hiring, firing, salary management, and attendance checking.

-The goal is to model real-life office interactions using OOP principles like inheritance, encapsulation, and polymorphism.
+The goal is to model real-life office interactions using OOP principles like inheritance, encapsulation.

 ## Features